febres0492/bcs-payroll-tracker/README.md

 ### I added the logic for three functions:

 ### collectEmployees:
-* In this function i just had to add le logic to collect the name, lastname and the salary of the employees usign a while loop, window.promt and window.confirm
+* In this function i just had to add le logic to collect the name, lastname and the salary of employees usign a while loop, window.promt and window.confirm

 ### displayAverageSalary: